kkosolap/kkosolap/README.md

 ## Hi there 👋

+I'm a student at University of California, Santa Cruz interested in software development and database management.
+I've developed REST API web and mobile applications and am currently collaborating on research.
+Reach out if you are interested on working on a project!

+- 🔭 I’m currently working on...
+  - an AR mobile application meant to facilitate climate resilience and community interconnectedness in Santa Cruz county
+  - a web application investigating the impact of artificially generated images through a game
+- 📫 How to reach me: katherine.kosolapova@gmail.com
+- 😄 Pronouns: she/her

 <!--
 **kkosolap/kkosolap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.